Enegnei/AppleVsFBI/AppleVsFBI.md

 + The use of the **All Writs Act** is not uncommon in surveillance cases -- in fact, the ACLU [mapped 63 different cases of law enforcement using it to compel tech companies into helping them access customer data](https://web.archive.org/web/20160331173820/https://www.aclu.org/blog/speak-freely/map-shows-how-apple-fbi-fight-was-about-much-more-one-phone).
 Jonathan Mayer's "[*Assistance for Current Surveillance: The All Writs Act*"](https://youtu.be/PoNJvmB16bQ) explains the legality of its use.
 However its legitimacy in retrospective surveillance is being challenged.
 In response to President Obama's request for "moderation" in this debate, [Susan Crawford](https://twitter.com/scrawford), professor of law & public policy, explains how [**CALEA** (Communications Assistance for Law Enforcement Act)](https://t.co/j5bKCtuxhZ) will [limit the FBI's legitimacy in compelling Apple](https://backchannel.com/the-law-is-clear-the-fbi-cannot-make-apple-rewrite-its-os-9ae60c3bbc7b#.4g9f1z23l):

 > The problem for the president is that when it comes to the specific battle going on right now between Apple and the FBI, the law is clear: twenty years ago, Congress passed a statute, the Communications Assistance for Law Enforcement Act (CALEA) that does not allow the government to tell manufacturers how to design or configure a phone or software used by that phone — including security software used by that phone.

 > CALEA was the subject of intense negotiation — a deal, in other words.
 The government won an extensive, specific list of wiretapping assistance requirements in connection with digital communications.
 But in exchange, in Section 1002 of that act, the Feds gave up authority to “require any specific design of equipment, facilities, services, features or system configurations” from any phone manufacturer.
 The government can’t require companies that build phones to come to it for clearance in advance of launching a new device.
 Nor can the authorities ask a manufacturer to design something new — like a back door — once that device is out.

-Judge James Orenstein, in another Apple iPhone-unlocking case from the Eastern District of New York, also disputed the use of AWA as to whether Apple could be considered 'close' to the crime ([see pgs 1, 29 31-32, & 40 respectively](https://web.archive.org/web/20160229224454/https://epic.org/amicus/crypto/apple/Orenstein-Order-Apple-iPhone-02292016.pdf)):
+Judge James Orenstein, in another Apple iPhone-unlocking case from the Eastern District of New York, also disputed the use of AWA in regards to whether Apple could be considered 'close' to the crime ([see pgs 1, 29 31-32, & 40 respectively](https://web.archive.org/web/20160229224454/https://epic.org/amicus/crypto/apple/Orenstein-Order-Apple-iPhone-02292016.pdf)):

 > "For the reasons set forth below, I conclude thatunder the circumstances of this case,the government has failed to establish either that the AWApermits the relief it seeks or that, even if such an order is authorized, the discretionary factors I must consider weigh in favor ofgranting the motion."